Tips to STOP Grazing & Snacking

 You see, something interesting happens when we ditch the carbs at mealtime.
 Our bodies start burning stored fat instead.

 To combat this, make your home environment conducive to healthy eating.
-Start by removing junk food from visible areas - out of sight, out of mind.
+Start by removing junk food from visible areas.

 You also need physical activity.
-Exercise helps burn calories and reduces hunger by regulating hormones like ghrelin that stimulate appetite.
+Exercise helps burn calories and reduces hunger by regulating hormones like ghrelin, which stimulates appetite.

 Besides exercise, engage in hobbies that keep your hands busy – painting, knitting, or gardening can help distract you from unnecessary snacking.